How We Ought to Pray

 b.
 Consider how many prayers are mentioned in the Old Testament

 c.
-Pray wasn’t something new to a Jew
+Prayer wasn’t something new to a Jew

 2. Rather, I think that they, like most of us, tend to feel that our prayers are not adequate.